 Even more impressive, Omega – 3’s play a role in lowering blood pressure, pain and inflammation and in battling diabetes, heart disease and certain forms of cancer.

-The topic of Omega – 3’s could take thousands of pages so for this article I’m going to whittle it down to their role in fat loss.
+The topic of Omega – 3’s could take thousands of pages so for this article I’m going to whittle it down to fish oil’s role in fat loss.

 Several research studies have shown that people who supplement with Omega – 3’s combined with a proper nutrition and exercise program lose more weight than those that don’t take the Omega – 3’s.

 There are several possible mechanisms thought to assist in the the extra weight lost.

 One is that Omega – 3’s tend to lower your insulin levels which as you know will tend to help manage your appetite, leading to less calories consumed overall.

 It’s also been shown that when insulin is lower throughout the day, more body fat is used as fuel.
 (We wrote a protocol about exactly how to do this in the Carb Manipulation Protocol).

 Other studies have shown a propensity of Omega – 3’s to increase fat oxidation within the cell (increased rate of fat loss) and decreased fat storage (less fat actually accumulating in the cell means less you’ll need to lose later on).